Attamjot/babel-setup-and-configurations/README.md

 * html-webpack-plugin ( Refer plugins section )
 * style-loader  ( Style- loader uses the javascript and convert it to css and add it to the head tag in style tag )
 * css-loader ( The css-loader interprets @import and url() like import/require() and will resolve them and convert the css to javscript and add it to the bundle)
+* sass-loader ( Loads a Sass/SCSS file and compiles it to CSS. )
+  * node-sass ( sass-loader depends on this dependency )

 ### Plugins:
 * html-webpack-plugin ( html-webpack-plugin plugin will generate an HTML5 file for you that includes all your webpack bundles in the body using script tags.)